 This can happen when someone assumes what someone else is thinking without verification.

-People are generally very concerned about the future, and this can lead some to assume how things will unfold, usually in a negative light.
+People are generally very concerned about the future, and this can lead some to assume how things will unfold, usually through negative thought patterns.

 This happens when a person assumes their emotions reflect how reality actually is.

 Labeling comes about when someone makes broad statements or generalizations about themselves or others based on situation-specific behavior.
-Example: If you make a mistake and conclude that you are dumb or a failure.
+For example, if you make a mistake and conclude that you are dumb or a failure, this is labeling.

 Each list of cognitive distortions is different, but this will give you a general idea of the kind of irrational thinking cognitive restructuring aims to correct.